and-rose/frogject/README.md

 # Welcome to the Frogject

+You can find out about our design process [here](https://github.com/and-rose/frogject/wiki)

 ## What is in this Repository?

 This repository contains an Expo supported React Native codebase.
 The bulk of structure defining scripts can be found within the `src/` directory.
 Within the 'src/` directory you will find 5 folders.

 - `components/` contains reusable elements throughout the application